rediscala/rediscala/README.md

 If you use SBT, you just have to edit `build.sbt` and add the following:

-If you use SBT, you just have to edit `build.sbt` and add the following:

 ```scala
 libraryDependencies += "io.github.rediscala" %% "rediscala" % "<version>"
 ```